 These conditions all have one important thing in common: they are often a result of overused muscles.
-ART enhances range of motion and the general healing process with very specific myofacial release while taking the affected extremity or area through range of motion either actively or passively.
+ART enhances range of motion and the general healing process with very specific myofascial release while taking the affected extremity or area through range of motion either actively or passively.

 Therapeutic Sports Massage

-Sports massage may include various techniques to address specific client needs, including: Neuromuscular, Deep Tissue, Myofacial Release, Active Isolated Stretching, ART, Shiatsu, and/or Thai.
+Sports massage may include various techniques to address specific client needs, including: Neuromuscular, Deep Tissue, Myofascial Release, Active Isolated Stretching, ART, Shiatsu, and/or Thai.
 Hot Stones or ice therapy may also be involved.
 Read more about Therapeutic massage and ART for athletes.

 Deep Tissue or Neuromuscular Massage

 Massage executed for a specific purpose involving rubbing, shifting of tissues, stripping of tissues, and/or stripping and relief of trigger points (specific sore soft tissue points found throughout the body).

 A technique developed by Michael Young involving direct massage with stripping of the muscles while taking the affected muscle through range of motion.
 (Stripping muscles uses long, firm, deep strokes to actually re-injure the muscle in order to promote proper healing.)
 The client is passive while the therapist does whatever movement is required to achieve optimum results.